-As they left the scene, the raging fire was brought under control long enough for the crowd to remove the body of Hughes from the vault and drag it through town chained behind an automobile.
+As they left the scene, the body of Hughes was removed by the crowd from the vault and dragged through town chained behind an automobile.
 Hamer went to Howe and then McKinney to contact Governor Moody about the situation as the Texas National Guard unit from Denison attempted to disperse the mob.
 As the night wore on, the violence escalated and Hughes’ body was taken from the town square and dragged through the Black business district of Sherman.
 Acting on the report from Captain Hamer, Governor Moody dispatched four more Rangers to bring order to the town: Captain Tom R. Hickman, Sergeant M.T.
 “Lone Wolf” Gonzaullas, and Privates W. H. Kirby and R.G.
 Goss.
 Three of these additional Rangers arrived in the early hours of Saturday morning, bearing orders from Governor Moody to investigate matters and apprehend the guilty parties, as well as a rebuttal of the “don’t shoot” order, while Gonzaullas arrived before them, leaving Dallas immediately after having heard from Governor Moody.

 Local officials congregated at the Grayson County jail roughly two blocks west of the town square and met Sergeant Gonzaullas there.
 Gonzaullas stood guard at the entrance to the jail to protect the federal prisoners within, “armed with his pistols, a Thompson submachine gun, and a sawed-off shotgun.”
 Members of the mob arrived at the jail, but Gonzaullas managed to hold them off, likely due to his arsenal, reputation, and willingness to shoot into the crowd.
-Thwarted at the jail, the mob, now numbering roughly 2,000, moved eastward into the nearly abandoned black part of Sherman towards the Black dbusiness istrict.
-Gonzaullas once again lived up to his nickname, and the “Lone Wolf” held the jail alone.
-As Saturday progressed, so did the violence of the mob in the Black business district, burning buildings down and searching in vain for someone to lynch and sate their bloodlust.
+As Saturday progressed, the crowd was thwarted at the jail and moved on to exact even more violence in the Black business district, burning buildings down and searching in vain for someone to lynch and sate their bloodlust.
 By 10:30 pm Saturday, May 10, Governor Moody imposed martial law.

 At dawn on Sunday, the Rangers began their investigation alongside county law enforcement and the Texas National Guard.
-As the next week began, men and women were arrested and placed in the Grayson County jail, and soon rumors began to swirl that a jailbreak was imminent to free them.
-Sergeant Gonzaullas remained at the jail for a time to protect the prisoners as his fellow Rangers continued rounding up members of the mob to be interrogated by the military court erected in the building.
+Into the next week, men and women were arrested and placed in the Grayson County jail, and soon rumors began to swirl that a jailbreak was imminent to free them.
 Submitting to martial law, the Rangers took a backseat in authority to Texas National Guardsman Colonel Lawrence E. McGee.
-By Tuesday, the mob had all but dispersed, some members of the black community returned to their homes and work, and there were sixty-five members of the mob being held in the Grayson County jail.
 Martial law lasted until May 24, 1930, but the Rangers appear to have left Sherman some time before then, leaving the rest of the cleanup to the Texas National Guard.
-Hamer left town deflated and angry at both the mob and the town, unable to fulfill his duty of protecting the prisoner.